ohNOitsRO/social-network-api/README.md

 ## Installation

 Install the node packages with "npm i" within the application directory.
-Install the mySQL package in order to connect to the database with "npm i mysql2".
-Install the sequelize package to connect express to the mySQL database with "npm i sequelize".
-Install the dot.env package in order to hide important credentials needed to login to the mySQL database with "npm i dotenv".
+This will install the necessary Express, MongoDB, and Mongoose packages.

 Install the Insomnia API platform to check your API route requests from: https://insomnia.rest/

-Open up your mySQL Terminal and run "mysql -u root -p" to have the database start listening.
-Then run "source db/schema.sql" to create the database, followed by "use ecommerce_db" to set the database.

-After in your Gitbash Terminal then run "npm run seed" to seed data into the newly created database tables.
-Finally run "node server.js" to launch the sequelize connection and be able check your API routes in Insomnia.
+Run "npm start" to start the connection to the MongoDB and be able check your API routes in Insomnia.

-Run the application with "node server.js" in the terminal command line and follow the prompts!

 ## Usage

+You can GET, POST, PUT, and DELETE Users, Thoughts, and Reactions within Insomnia for this Social Network API.

 ### Link to video demo of application.